SANZIDA10/Numerical_Lab/README.md

 ### Simpson's 3/8 Rule

-#### Simpsons 38 Theory
+#### Simpsons 3/8 Theory

-Simpson's 3/8 Rule is a numerical method used to approximate the definite integral of a function when finding the exact integral is difficult.
+Simpson’s 3/8 Rule is used to approximate definite integrals by dividing the interval into parts that are a multiple of three.
 It is a type of formula that approximates the area under a curve using cubic polynomials.

 Steps:
 1. Divide the interval [a,b] into n sub-intervals, where n must be a multiple of 3.